 People often confuse autism with having bad attitudes, believing that such counterproductive behaviour is naturally part of being autistic.
 As a result, they accommodate bad attitudes to the detriment of both themselves and the autistics that they are caring for.

 Autism is defined as a disability affecting social skills, social communication and executive functioning.
 Anything other than these three is not autism.
 We also need to take note of other co-morbid disabilities such as sensory sensitivities and difficulty recognising faces (i.e. prosopagnosia).
 Accommodating them is accommodating disability.
-[Do read this article for another explanation that makes this point.]
+[Do read articles what autism is and autism ≠ bad behaviour for additional explanations.]

 For example, if an autistic is unwilling to work in a fast-food restaurant because of sensory sensitivities, audio processing difficulties and being bullied, then these are legitimate concerns due to disability.
 We should find other options that can address these issues so that he can have sustainable employment.